 Are less expensive plants more likely to die?
 The cost of a plant does usually indicate the level of its quality and care.
 Buying plants that look healthy, regardless of whether you get them from a mass merchandiser, grocery store or an independent dealer, is important, but ultimately, the chances of them growing well are up to you.
 There are many facets of plant health; how they were originally grown, how they were transported and stored and how well they have been cared for since landing on a shelf.
 Even water quality makes a difference, as does the starter soil.
 Guilford Garden Center has developed long-term relationships with the best area nurseries, and have very strict standards for our products.
 Another aspect of our quality is that we buy our plants in smaller quantities than huge hardware and garden centers, so we have the ability to care for them properly until they are "adopted."

 How can I safely get rid of weeds?
 While there are many types of weed killers available, there are so many different garden situations that none of them will never take care of all of your weed issues.
 The best way to get rid of weeds in your garden is to try to prevent them from growing in the first place.
 One method involves digging a trench around your garden plot and then lining that area with sheet plastic.
 Some use newspaper to achieve the same result.
 Ultimately, good old tug and pull works best, but it takes some of the fun out of gardening.
 Remember that if you are growing vegetables and use a spray weed killer that your final products may become tainted.
 Call or stop by and tell us about your unique situation.
 We can help!

 We love sharing knowledge!
-Click HERE to see our latest classes, festivals, contests special events and more.
+Click to sign up for our latest classes, festivals, contests, special events and more!

-Written by our own Christina Larson, our BLOG covers a wide range of garden topics helpful to all gardeners.
+Written by our own Christina Larson, the Guilford Garden Center blog covers a wide range of garden topics for all gardeners.